CaseyThiessen/LLaVa-Attention-Heatmap/README.md

 ### 3. Configuration
 Open the attention.py file and navigate to the configuration section at the top of the script.
 Here, you can modify:
-* File paths and filenames
+* File paths (also to the input images)
-* Experiment parameters (e.g., layers, heads, aggregation options)
 * Output directories
-* Attention Parameters
+* Prompts
+* Experiment parameters (Recommendations are based on research done by Kang et al. 2025):
-* reduction_config: Controls the dimensionality reduction used during attention aggregation.
+  * reduction_config: Controls the dimensionality reduction used during attention aggregation by taking the mean.
-  *  Recommended value: 2
+    *  Recommended setting: 2
+  * steps_config: Determines which step(s) to extract attention from.
+    *  Recommended setting: 'all'
   * layers_config: Determines which layer(s) to extract attention from.
-  *  Recommended value: 14
+    *  Recommended setting: 14
-* heads_config: Specifies the attention heads to visualize.
+  * heads_config: Determines which attention heads to extract attention from.
-  *  Recommended values: [13, 24]
+    *  Recommended setting: [13, 24]
-Based on prior research (see References section), this configuration provided the most interpretable attention visualizations.
+For more information see the documentation in the attention.py file.

 ### 4. Running the Attention Extraction
 Execute the main attention extraction script: